pasosdeJesus/stable-sl/README.md

   had a team there, but up to now they still don't support the currency,
   neither payment methods of Sierra Leone not even in their sandbox.
-* So at least while FonBnk or another group offers an on-ramp/off-ramp solution we have started building one, operating with a local team based on the Mission Hope School located in Kabala (the school is lead by the pastor Zechariah Conteh who is in the team).
+* So at least while FonBnk or another group offers an on-ramp/off-ramp solution we have started building one, operating with a team based on the Mission Hope School located in Kabala (the school is lead by the pastor Zechariah Conteh who is in the team).